 The hill side for about half a mile between Beeston Brow and Nab Lane is known as Beeston and has mostly been quarried for stone.
 The story suggests that what we today call Beeston Brow might then have been known as Cat Ladder.
 On the other hand there might not have been a road at Beeston Brow and they might have been using the original track which comes down Beeston Mount.
 Today one of the paths above Beeston Mount is stepped – maybe it was then – in which case this may have been the ‘ladder’.

 Beeston Mount was once called Salt Pie.
-This probable originates from the track which was part of a ‘salt way’ leading from the Cheshire wiches (Middlewich, Northwich etc.) from where the salt has come for so many centuries.
+This probably originates from the track which was part of a ‘salt way’ leading from the Cheshire wiches (Middlewich, Northwich etc.) from where the salt has come for so many centuries.

 Conservation: This street is in the Bollington Conservation Area.
 Numbers 2-22, 1 and 3, 19 and 21 are subject to Article 4 Direction.